aphilippsen/MiraikanDrawing/README.md

 Download here:
 https://drive.google.com/file/d/1iWXP4yQmBSyD9gMc2pwxcgEsp3PJUfzf/view?usp=sharing

-(Note: This folder contains all children's drawings, except for drawings of children whose parents did not agree in the informed consent form to publish data anonymously on online platforms.
-Although raw data is not provided in these cases, the CNN features are included in the repository such that it is possible to replicate the paper results exactly.)
+(Note: This folder contains all adults' and childrens' drawings, except for drawings of children whose parents did not agree in the informed consent form to publish data anonymously on online platforms.
+Although raw data is not provided in these cases, the resulting CNN features are included in the repository such that it is possible to replicate the paper results exactly.)

 ### Info about the participants (age, gender, AQ score, number of questions answered in the AQ score questionnaire, sub-scales of AQ score):